 Some other species of Agathosma have high levels of the constituent pulegone which is contraindicated during pregnancy

-Caution advised during use with kidney infection as the volatile oil may irritate the kidney. .
+Caution advised during use with a kidney infection as the volatile oil may irritate the kidney. .

 The Sunlight Experiment